Skip to content

 aeroftp-cli profiles --json # canonical input for agents

-Lists every server profile in the encrypted vault: display name, protocol, host, optional saved path, credential indicator.
-Passwords are never printed. v3.6.6 adds per-profile auth_state - one of valid / expired / needs_refresh / no_credentials / unknown - so agents can avoid connect-then-fail loops on profiles whose OAuth tokens expired silently.
+Lists every server profile in the encrypted vault.
+The text format mirrors the GUI My Servers table (storage Used / Total / %, per-protocol footer, dedup-aware totals); --json and --csv carry the same columns plus per-profile auth_state (valid / expired / needs_refresh / no_credentials / unknown) so agents can avoid connect-then-fail loops on profiles whose OAuth tokens expired silently.
+Passwords are never printed.

 ai-models